 Moreover, that two-season advantage was not limited to cotton.
-Tosha Dupras has shown that the bone collagen of Kellis residents buried in the cemeteries of that village contains an isotope of carbon that cannot be derived from the staple carbohydrates that are typical in the ancient Old World diet, that is, wheat and barley, but rather must involve maize (which as a New World crop not known in Egypt until modern times is out of the question in this context) or millet.
+Tosha Dupras has shown that the bone collagen of Kellis residents buried in the cemeteries of that village contains an isotope of carbon that cannot be derived from the staple carbohydrates that are typical in the ancient diet, that is, wheat and barley, but rather must involve maize or millet.
 And in fact millet has been found in significant quantities at Kellis, although it is never mentioned in the documents from any of the oases, only in one passage of Olympiodorus (FHG 4.64.33), pointed out many years ago by Guy Wagner.
 Olympiodorus tells us that millet is sometimes sowed three times a year in the oasis.
 We do not know if it was eaten directly by the people of Kellis; it is very rarely mentioned in the papyri from the Nile valley, either, and it does not seem to have been a valued part of the Egyptian diet.
 But its consumption could be an oasis peculiarity.
 Even more likely, perhaps, is that it was absorbed indirectly, through feeding it to animals whose meat or milk was then consumed by humans.
 But either way, it was obviously another crop that could be grown in the summer and thus allow land to produce two crops a year, or even, as Olympiodorus says, three.